-Lecture Participation points will be given in lecture four times during the semester.
+Traditional style: Lecture Participation bonus points will be given in lecture four times during the semester.
 They are worth two points which will be added to your total points.
 You may use your book, your notes, work in groups, or get help from the lecturer.
 To receive credit you must put your TA's name and your section number on your paper.
 There are no make-ups.

-Video Checkpoint bonus points are earned by watching the videos and answering the check point questions before the due date.
-Video Checkpoint bonus questions are found on Canvas under Quizzes.
+Hybrid style: Video Checkpoint bonus points are earned by watching the videos and answering the checkpoint questions before the due date.
+Only for those in the hybrid class the Video Checkpoint bonus questions are found on Canvas under Assignments.
 The due dates are 10 pm the day of the live lecture.
 There are no extensions available.